luckylogan/luckylogan/README.md

 - 🔭 I’m currently working on Scrimba, TOP, freecodecamp.
 - 🌱 I’m currently learning javascript, python.
 - 👯 I’m looking to collaborate on open source projects.
-- 🤔 I’m looking for help with finding mentors.
+- 🤔 I’m looking to work with others and build my community.
-- ⚡ Fun fact: I lived in thailand for 5 months accumulating 5 professional muay thai fights.
+- ⚡ Fun fact: I used to be a professional martial artist.